Access elevation data

 FeatureCollection of all the features that exist at the given point, some of which have elevation data (

 ele).
-When working with the returned data, there are a couple of considerations to keep in mind:
+When working with the returned data, there are a couple of considerations:

 - Because the elevation data you want is included in the